Last Revision 27 January 2023 by the author: Lawrence Eugene Vaughn Jr.

 Fychan could pass from father to son in the Welsh patronymical style.
 Thus the son of Dafydd Fychan ap Daffyd was Gruffydd ap Dafydd Fychan.
 However, his son was born at a time when surnames in the English style were starting to get used and he was known simply as Hugh Fychan.

-Much of the ancestry of the Welsh Vaughans is detailed in Chapter Two, “Vaughan Families of Wales,” published in March of 2017, and Welsh Vaughans are easily researched online at the home of the Welsh website Y Bywgraffiadur Cymreig: http://yba.llgc.org.uk/cy/V/list.html, .
+Much of the ancestry of the Welsh Vaughans are detailed in Chapter Two, “Vaughan Families of Wales,” published in March of 2017, and Welsh Vaughans are easily researched online at the home of the Welsh website Y Bywgraffiadur Cymreig: http://yba.llgc.org.uk/cy/V/list.html.

-DNA research confirms my family’s Welsh roots, and the Vaughans of the time were men of importance who were meticulous about documenting their ancestry, since it was essential to proving their rights to titles and lands.
+DNA research confirms my family’s Welsh roots, and the Vaughans of the time were men of importance who were meticulous about documenting their ancestry since it was essential to prove their rights to titles and lands.